BF528/project-1-saxophone/README.md

-# Project Description

-A brief description of what this repository is for and what it contains
+# Microarray Based Tumor Classification

+The purpose of this project is to reproduce analysis of microarray data comparing C3 and C4 colon cancer tumor subtypes from Marisa et. al. Data obtained from GEO Accession #GSE39582

+Reference:
+Marisa et al. Gene Expression Classification of Colon Cancer into Molecular Subtypes: Characterization, Validation, and Prognostic Value.
+PLoS Medicine, May 2013.

 # Contributors

-List contributor names and github user names, or email addresses if desired
+Daniel Goldstein - Data Curator - djgoldst
+Sooyoun Lee - Programmer -
+Jason Rose - Biologist -
+Yilin (Sunny) Yang - Analyst -

 # Repository Contents

-Provide a brief description of each script/code file in this repo, what it does, and how to execute it
+Brief description of each script/code file in this repo, what it does, and how to execute it.